system-transparency/stfe/doc/api.md

 - second: the `tree_size` of the newer tree in decimal.

 Output:
-- consistency: an `Item` of type `consistency_proof_v1` that corresponds to the requested tree sizes.
+- consistency: an `StItem` of type `consistency_proof_v1` that corresponds to the requested tree sizes.

 ### get-sth
 ```